 Web developers straddle multiple disciplines bringing content to the web.
-In addition to design and marketing concerns, professional developers are also committed to keeping websites accessible, fully supported, and recognizable to search engines.
+In addition, to design and marketing concerns, professional developers are committed to keeping websites accessible, fully supported, and recognizable to search engines.

 Various strategies accomplish the task, and while they are not always as well-versed in the field as dedicated SEO professionals, web developers and website design agencies are most effective when they understand SEO fundamentals (and beyond).

 SEO Deserves Your Attention

 Committing to search engine optimization ensures your message isn't lost along the information highway.
 Effective SEO gives you a chance to compete in a cluttered marketplace, cutting through some of the information saturation facing web users (and search engines).

 Without attention to SEO at each stage of your site's development, it may not perform as expected.
 As a result, web developers and website design companies are continually becoming key partners, working to keep your site optimized for search.

 Starting with the right information architecture (IA) gives you an SEO advantage as your site grows and becomes more visible online.
 IA encompasses organizational aspects of the content found on websites, creating intuitive structures for users and search bots.
 Creating well-conceived architecture does not occur by accident, so the most effective web professionals conduct research and do what it takes to answer every page's visitors' questions.